salehiac/LanguageGroundedQD/Readme.md

 ```
 python3 dataset_tools.py --input_archive <some_path/annotated_archive> --add_llm_descriptions <path_to_descriptions> --out_dir <some_path/described_archive>
 ```

+then you can merge them, change the action representation to cluster-based repre, and finally split the archive

 A number of arguments such as `--visualize_llm_description_and_behavior` and `--verify_repeatability` can be used to inspect the generated archive.